 Piriformis vs sacroiliac joint pain

 Generally, sacroiliac joint pain is tender at the joint – which is more to the centre than the piriformis muscle.
-Also, certain tests (such as Ober or posterior draw test) can bring on the pain.
+Also, specific tests (such as Ober or posterior draw test) can bring on the pain.
 Frequently, MRI scans can point to degenerative changes in the sacroiliac joint such as swelling or spur formation.

 Treatment of piriformis syndrome

-Firstly, exercise therapy to strengthen the muscle behind the hip is important.
+Firstly, exercise therapy to strengthen the muscle behind the hip is essential.
 Secondly, stretching exercises to relieve muscle tightness can also be effective.
 Examples of Yoga stretching exercises include the pigeon, thread the needle, and butterfly.
 You must stop if you feel severe pain with these stretches.
 Thirdly, we use soft tissue therapy and acupuncture to reduce muscle tightness.
-Finally, a cortisone injection into the piriformis muscle can help with the therapy.
+Finally, a cortisone injection into the piriformis muscle can help with the treatment.

 In rare cases, surgery to release the sciatic nerve from the piriformis muscle is done.
 However, surgery should only be considered when other simple treatments fail.

-More about piriformis injection
+More about piriformis syndrome injections

-Injections are done after the consultation and only take 15-20 minutes.
+Piriformis syndrome injections are done after the consultation and only take 15-20 minutes.

 Final word form Sportdoctorlondon